 Cultural Anthropology and Development Sociology (MSc)

-Currently, we offer field schools in Ghana, in the Philippines and in the Netherlands, and they can be combined with the specialisation of your choice.
+Currently, we offer FR&T programmes in Ghana, in the Philippines, and in the Netherlands, and they can be combined with the specialisation of your choice: Global Ethnography, Policy in Practice or Visual Ethnography.